 The following options can be given when loading agda.sty by using usepackage [options] agda:

 bw Colour scheme which highlights in black and white.

 conor Colour scheme similar to the colours used in Epigram1.

-nofontsetup Instructs the package not to select any fonts.
+nofontsetup Instructs the package to not select any fonts, and to not change the font encoding.